harystyleseze/privexbot-scope/README.md

 4. **Developer/Engineer**

-   * Wants helpdesk bot trained on API docs
+   * Wants helpdesk bot trained on API or technical docs
+   * Help visitors or anyone ask specific questions about the ecosystem or from the doc
-   * Uses Gitbook + Slack + webhook integrations
+   * Uses web embeds, slack, or webhook integrations for deployment

 ### 🧭 User Journey Example